Herbert Matthews: Matthews in the Cuban Revolution

 Matthews' articles in The New York Times played a significant role in U.S. foreign policy at the time, as in 1958, the articles, which consistently demonstrated the idea that Castro would hold free elections and restore the Cuban constitution, helped persuade Washington to cease the shipment of arms to Batista.
 Instead, Matthews wanted the United States to spend its energy providing some kind of Marshall Plan for Latin America.
 The State Department believed Matthews in his claims that Castro was not a Communist leader, and the constant presence of Castro in the news increased the awareness of the revolution in the United States.
 Within the United States, as journalist and historian Anthony DePalma states, "Castro's dark past was largely replaced in the United States by instant legitimacy".
 Matthews had turned Castro into a likable rebel.

 Throughout 1959, Matthews visited Cuba several times and constantly continued to deny that Castro was a Communist.
-He claimed that Castro's revolution itself was not inherently Communist, and that Castro simply wanted a full-blown social revolution.
+He said that Castro's revolution itself was not inherently Communist, and that Castro simply wanted a full-blown social revolution.
 One of Matthews' most famous statements concerning Castro was made on 5 July 1959, and he stated that:

 There are no Reds in the Cabinet and none in high positions in the Government or army in the sense of being able to control either governmental or defense policies.
 The only power worth considering in Cuba is in the hands of the Premier Castro, who is not only not Communist but decidedly anti-Communist…